An Administration Order is a formal legal debt solution.

 This graph shows the number of Administrations Orders made in England and Wales in each quarter from 2009-2014.
 (Because of the way the figures are recorded, it counts any AOs that have been suspended then restarted as ‘new’ AOs, so the actual number of new AOs each quarter is even smaller.)

-The introduction of Debt Relief Orders has also probably contributed to the decline of AOs for people on low incomes because you don’t have to make any payments at all in a DRO.
+The introduction of Debt Relief Orders (DROs) in 2009 also probably contributed to the decline of AOs for people on low incomes.
+If you qualify for a DRO because you don’t have to make any payments at all – so that is better than an AO.

 Pros: no application charge, all hassle by creditors should cease, interest is frozen on your debts and you make one payment per month to the court.

 Cons: none.
 By the time you have a CCJ your credit rating is already wrecked.